imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 I wouldn't expect anyone else to have the same reaction.
-I suspect others would find this to be either obvious, banal, or plainly wrong, and if this is you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
-What I want to do instead is to document what became for me a personal manifesto, and a lens through which I began to look at the world.
+I suspect others would find this to be either obvious, banal, or plainly wrong, and if this is you, I don't intend to convince you otherwise (there might be a certain irony in trying to do so).
+What I want to do instead is document what became for me a personal manifesto, and a lens through which I began to look at the world.
 As a lens, you are free to pick it up, take a look through it, and ultimately discard it if you wish.
 But I rather like it a lot.

 What happened that day was really only the start of a long process.
-Eventually I would see that a preoccupation with being right was essentially an expression of power and that asserting rightness (what I will sometimes call "rectifying") was about exerting power over others.
-I would also see that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.
+Eventually I would see that a preoccupation with being right was essentially an expression of power and that rectifying (from the Late Latin _rectificare_ - to "make right") was about exerting power over others.
+I would also see that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missed opportunities for learning.
 And I would also see that, while the rectification obsession was not a uniquely male problem, there seemed to be a general movement of rightness from that direction, and we would do well to examine that